Kacper0199/Sorting-Algorithms-Visualizer/README.md

 ## 4. Contributing

-Feel free to contribute if you want to implement other sorting algorithms in **_algorithms.py_** or create better visualizer.
+Feel free to contribute if you want to implement other sorting algorithms in **_algorithms.py_** or create better visualizer. **Please be sure to checkout [CONTRIBUTING](https://github.com/Kacper0199/Sorting-Algorithms-Visualizer/blob/main/CONTRIBUTING.md) if you want to help develop this project!**